 This step is required to update validation lists with new members:

 Use Reload Data and Configuration whenever you need to update lists or parameters.

 Let's configure next properties: units, calculation types, parents, and factors:

-You may select values from drop-down lists or just copy and paste values.
+You can select values from drop-down lists or just copy and paste values.

 In this example, we assign EURO and the Total calculation type to all members.
-You may use any value later.
+You can use any value later.